How and when to outsource technical writing? (using a framework)

 Learn when to outsource technical writing, what to outsource vs keep in-house, and how to choose the right technical writing agency using a practical scoring framework.

-- You launched fast and never created proper documentation, and now users depend on support or internal teams to get started.
+- You launched quickly and never built proper documentation, forcing users to rely on support or internal teams to get started.

-- Engineers are writing docs between releases, which means documentation only gets attention when something breaks.
+- Engineers write documentation between releases, which means docs only get attention when something breaks.

-- Feature velocity is high, but documentation cannot keep up, creating a growing layer of documentation debt.
+- Product development is moving faster than documentation can keep up, creating a growing backlog of documentation debt.

-- Support and solutions teams are answering questions that good documentation should have prevented.
+- Support and solutions teams repeatedly answer questions that should already be covered in the documentation.

-- The product is expanding across APIs, integrations, or multiple services, but the documentation still reflects an earlier version of the platform.
+- The platform has expanded across APIs, integrations, or multiple services, but the documentation still reflects an earlier version of the product.

 A simple scoring framework to decide when to outsource technical writing